-I am completely OBSESSED with pressure cooker “sous vide” eggs!
-This healthier version is the softest, most fluffy egg I’ve ever eaten and the Denver style flavors are my favorite yet.
+I am completely OBSESSED with Instant Pot Egg Bites!
+This healthier version is the softest, most fluffy egg I've ever eaten and the Denver style flavors are my favorite yet.

 Oh my goodness, these cute little sunshine balls are hands down my favorite way to eat eggs ever!
 Sorry rich, golden, saucy poached egg.
 You're gonna need to step aside for awhile so I can burn myself out on these soft, moist, pillows of deliciousness!